ruslo/CGold/docs/tutorials/variables/regular.rst

   :language: cmake
   :emphasize-lines: 8

-variable **will only be set to parent** scope:
+Variable **will only be set to parent** scope:

 .. literalinclude:: /examples/usage-of-variables/parent-scope/configure.log
   :language: cmake
   :emphasize-lines: 4,7

-current scope will not be affected:
+Current scope will not be affected:

 .. literalinclude:: /examples/usage-of-variables/parent-scope/configure.log
   :language: cmake
   :emphasize-lines: 5,6

-as well as parent of the parent:
+As well as parent of the parent:

 .. literalinclude:: /examples/usage-of-variables/parent-scope/configure.log
   :language: cmake